datawhores/AHD-Uploader/README.md

  ## [Programs]
-> These control the paths to the required program.
+> These control the paths to the required programs.
 Only change if you want to use your own binaries

 - -- wget : optional argument to change path to wget, programs comes with binary
 - -- dottorrent : optional argument to change path to dottorent, programs comes with binary